anchpop/wise_mans_haskell/book.md

 ## Pattern matching

-!newthought(You'll notice) I haven't told you how to do if/then/else in Haskell.
+!newthought(You'll notice) we haven't learned how to do if/then/else in Haskell.
 There is a way, but when possible, it's preferred that you use *pattern matching*!marginnote(Pattern matching (and `case`, discussed below), were created to make it easier to write programs that work well with the type system.
 If/then/else is useful occasionally, but really struggles with certain Haskell features such as `Maybe`, which we'll discuss later.
 Also, pattern matching looks nicer.).
-I'll steal an example from the excellent [Learn You A Haskell](http://learnyouahaskell.com/syntax-in-functions):
+Let's steal an example from the excellent [Learn You A Haskell](http://learnyouahaskell.com/syntax-in-functions):

 ```haskell
 -- luckyNumber7.hs